datacamp-content-public/courses-word-embedding-javedali-shaikh/slides/chapter_1_6bed2faf6b0fd7522a6aba3babdffac1.md

 `@script`
 So, Why to use them?
 Often the pre-trained models are trained on generic datasets like Wikipedia, and they work very well for many NLP tasks, like Natural Language Understanding, text classification etc. So, you can load a model and then apply it to multiple NLP task, and see good results.
-Also, training from scratch will take a lot of time like days, and also requires omplex set up like GPUs.
+Also, training from scratch will take a lot of time like days, and also requires complex set up like GPUs.
 So, let's see, how to load one of the pre-trained models.

 ---